Bovine Tuberculosis - Tackling Bovine TB | RSPCA - RSPCA

 Bovine Tuberculosis (bTB) is an infectious disease of cattle.
-It's caused by the bacterium Mycobacterium bovis (M. bovis) which can also infect and cause disease in many other mammals including badgers.
+It's caused by the bacterium Mycobacterium bovis (M. bovis), which can also cause disease in many other mammals, including badgers.

-It's a devastating disease, and causes grief to so many, particularly within the farming community.
-Some believe that badgers play a large part in the spread of bovine TB amongst cattle.
-As a result, large numbers of badgers have died in culling - especially in the past 5 years.
+This devastating disease causes grief to so many, particularly within the farming community.
+Some believe that badgers play a large part in the spread of bovine TB among cattle.
+As a result, large numbers of badgers have died in culling - especially in the past 50 years.

 We don't support the badger cull and believe that more can be done to tackle the disease in cattle.
 We believe there are solutions that will benefit farmers, cattle and badgers.

-We're pleased with the conclusion of the Godfray review published last year, stating that the focus of policy on the badger had taken attention away from how to better manage the disease in cattle.
+We're pleased with the conclusion of the Godfray review, published in 2018, which concludes that the policy focus on badgers had taken attention away from how to better manage the disease in cattle.

-We're asking for farmers to input on our proposals
+We're asking for farmers for their feedback on our bovine TB proposals

-- write to Bovine TB Team, Science Group RSPCA, Wilberforce Way, Southwater, West Sussex, RH13 9RS.
+- Write to: Bovine TB Team, Science Group RSPCA, Parkside, Chart Way, Horsham, West Sussex, RH12 1GY